bnb-chain/bnb-chain.github.io/docs/bnb-greenfield/for-developers/data-archive/block-archiver.md

 ## Node Operators

 Node operators requiring full sync from the genesis block need access to historical block data via the Block-Archiver.
 Leveraging Greenfield's robust infrastructure, they can trust the integrity and availability of the stored data.

+Note: The Greenfield community is currently working on a solution, the Greenfield Peer, which aims to use the Block-Archiver as back-end, provides fullsync Nodes block data.
+More info will be available soon.

 ## Data Analysts and Researchers